 Day 1: Reykjavík

-Touching down in Iceland’s capital, a shared transfer will bring you to your accommodation's Scandi-chic sensibilities.
+Touching down in Iceland’s capital, a shared transfer will bring you to your Scandi-chic accommodation.
 Take advantage of the central location to browse the city’s excellent cafés and galleries, and take in out some of the many landmarks such as Harpa Concert and Conference Centre by the harbour and Hallgrímskirkja church.
 Iceland's capital is also well known for its restaurant scene, so why not spend the evening checking out the best spots, perhaps dining at an ultra-trendy tapas bar or burger joint, or splashing out on an Iceandic-inspired tasting menu at the superb Grillmarkadurinn?

 Day 2: Snæfellsnes Peninsula